How to recover deleted audio files on your Windows PC

-In conclusion, it is advisable that you regularly backup your audio files on external storage device or upload online on file sharing tools for Windows.
+In conclusion, it is advisable that you regularly back up your audio files on an external storage device or upload online on file-sharing tools for Windows.

 However, you can recover deleted audio files on your PC; by either restoring from Recycle Bin or using data recovery tools.